-§ 171.201 Exception | Preventing Harm
+• § 171.201 Exception | Preventing Harm

-- An actor may engage in practices that are reasonable and necessary to prevent physical harm to a patient or another person. - The actor must have a reasonable belief that the practice will directly and substantially reduce the individualized assessment of the risk in each case.
+- An actor may engage in practices that are reasonable and necessary to prevent physical harm to a patient or another person. - " The actor must have a reasonable belief that the practice will directly and substantially reduce the likelihood of physical harm to a patient or another personal individualized assessment of the risk in each case.